laurylopes/laurylopes/README.md

 I thrive on breaking down complex data problems into small, solvable parts. 🤠

 I believe in creating a fun and collaborative atmosphere at work.
 Outside of work, I enjoy relaxing with video games, music, and movies. 🍿

+Here you'll find repos with documentation best pratices on data. 👇 🗄️